 Courses

-All of our courses are open to both qualified professionals and those with an interest in the subject.
-These include short courses in the history of medicine, special study modules in the history and philosophy of medicine.
+There are no prequisites to apply.
+All of our courses are open to both qualified professionals and anyone with an interest in the subject.

 The History of Medicine (DHMSA)